What is Mixed-Use Real Estate Development?

 Is Mixed-Use Property A Good Investment?

 Because there are a variety of tenant types and several different tenants in one block, vacancy rates are reduced, making the investment even more secure.
-Multiple zoning opportunities allows for flexibility for tenant types.
+Multiple zoning opportunities allow for flexibility for tenant types.
 So if demand is greater for retail vs. office space, those areas can be quickly converted to meet the needs of the community.
-Finally, desirability and increased demand means these properties are often high-profile and sometimes realize a greater return than properties that are zoned for only one use.
+Finally, desirability and increased demand mean these properties are often high-profile and sometimes realize a greater return than properties that are zoned for only one use.

 In the past, investors have steered away from mixed-use developments because of the complexity of the underwriting process when getting loans.
 However, since mixed-use real estate projects have become more common and desired, it’s become easier to finance these large projects.

-Also, mixed-use developments have proved out to be highly profitable and a lower risk than other types of developments because of the variability and spread of risk across multiple types of tenancies.
+Also, mixed-use developments have proved to be highly profitable and lower risk than other types of developments because of the variability and spread of risk across multiple types of tenancies.
 This long-term track record has given lenders and investors more confidence when investing in mixed-use real estate projects.
 In fact, market data shows that premium rents can be charged for mixed-use developments.
 Combining residential apartments with retail space provides a 5% or better rent premium.

 Planning A Mixed-Use Real Estate Development?
 Contact Think Architecture